\textsc{The Three Hundred} project: The \textsc{Gizmo-Simba} run: results

 In the case of \simba, we have used the stellar fraction to constrain our baryon parameters (C1).
 But since the calibration was only done for a single object, it is still interesting to examine this relation over all the \simba\ cluster regions.
 The gas fractions were not used for calibration, so they represent an independent prediction.

 In \autoref{fig:1} we present comparisons of both stellar and gas fractions within $R_{500}$ between our simulated clusters at $z=0$, versus recent simulations (\fable, \citealt{Henden2018} and \ceagle, \citealt{Barnes2017b}) and observational data at $z \lesssim 0.1$ \citep{Zhang2011,Lagana2011,Sanderson2013,Gonzalez2013,Kravtsov2018,Chiu2018}.
 The gas fraction is calculated using all gas particles, but as indicated in \cite{300Li2020}, the cold gas only contributes a very small faction to the total gas mass, hence it is reasonable to compare to the results from observations which mainly use hot gas.
 Statistical or best-fit results are presented for \citet{Lovisari2015,Eckert2016,Dietrich2019} since these do not provide individual cluster data.
-Note that other works, such as \cite{Lin2004b,Gonzalez2007,Andersson2011,Budzynski2014} and also the recent works \cite{Lim2020,Chen2022} (estimating gas fractions with SZ signal instead of X-ray) that also examined clusters at $z \sim 0.1$ to investigate similar fractions, are not included in this comparison due to different reasons, such as no $M_{500}$ or $M_*$ being available, or that the sample is dominated by $z\gg 0$ clusters.
+Note that other works, such as \cite{Lin2004b,Gonzalez2007,Andersson2011,Budzynski2014} and also the recent works \cite{Lim2020,Chen2022} (estimating gas fractions with SZ signal instead of X-ray) that also examined clusters at $z \sim 0.1$ to investigate similar fractions, are not included in this comparison due to \Romeel{various} reasons, such as no $M_{500}$ or $M_*$ being available, or that the sample is dominated by $z\gg 0$ clusters.
 However, it has been suggested that there is almost no redshift evolution in both gas and stellar fractions within $z \sim 1$ (see more discussion below), so we include the best fitting results from the recent work of \cite{Akino2021} out to modest redshifts using weak-lensing masses \citep{Umetsu2020} for the 136 XXL clusters in the HSC-SSP survey, shown as the grey shaded band.

 As seen by comparing the gas fractions in the left panel of \autoref{fig:1}, among the simulations \gadgetx, \fable\ and \ceagle\ are in very good agreement with each other for both the median and scatters.
-In contrast, \simba\ shows a steeper slope, steepening further for $M_{500} \la 10^{14} M_\odot$.
-The difference could owe to the fact that the first three simulations employ a thermally-based AGN feedback scheme, while \simba\ employs a kinetic scheme~\citep{Robson2020}; we leave a detailed exploration into the origin of such differences for future work.
+In contrast, \simba\ shows a steeper slope, steepening further for $M_{500} \la 10^{14} M_\odot$. \Romeel{A similarly steep trend was found within the group regime in the original {\sc Simba} simulation \citep{Robson2020}.} The difference could owe to the fact that the first three simulations employ a thermally-based AGN feedback scheme, while \simba\ employs a kinetic scheme; we leave a detailed exploration into the origin of such differences for future work.